By ARSENE ABITBOL - 30 MAY 2009 - 00.44 am

 ................................................................................................

-Back to the sporting action.
+porting action.
 Jumps jockeys are fearless.
 Half-way through the descent, there's an average-sized fence, about one metre high, it's typically the kind of fence horses can underestimate or tackle with over-confidence; only yesterday in the 7.30 Netvork Veka Class 4 Handicap Chase, none of them were playing up, all approaching that fence well in-line, jockeys high in the saddle, beautifully parallel one to another, one could not hear a sound, just the deep roaring bass of horses thundering down the course; mounts and pilots highly focused, they knew they had to be unusually focused because the pace they approached that fence was simply fast and furious.
 After the officials released the time, it wasn't so surprising that a new record was established - fast by 9.90 sec -.

-An hour later, the 8.30 Glazerite Windows Ltd Class 4 Handicap Chase is constested at dramatic pace too.
+e 8.30 Glazerite Windows Ltd Class 4 Handicap Chase is constested at dramatic pace too.
 Lucky Luk and A.P Mcoy's mount Sea Wall displayed a thrilling battle two out.
 At this point, people are roaring with all their heart, and cheering Jason Maguire who is finally clearing away from one-paced gelding.
 On the way to the winner's enclosure, trainer K.C.Bailey is busy on the phone, he looks so composed; it's as if he knew his charge was going to score.
 Having said that, he surely didn't know that Lucky Luk completed the circuit 17 secs faster than standard time.
 Pictured left, winning trainer and jockey, K.Bailey & J.Maguire.

 ..................................................................................................................................